sparrdrem/rpi-roa/README.md

 # ReactOS on ARM (Raspberry Pi)
 ReactOS (ROS) on ARM research

+## Update: 11-16-2018 22:08:07

+As of this point, we are working on obtaining tools necessary to create the ROS for RPi.
+All aupport goes to the ROS team and their work on the original OS.
+We apologize for the long wait, we will most likely redistribute a copy of ARM by xmas.
+Even though it's ARM based doesn't necessarily mean it will work on the Pi.
+We will continue researching and keeping you guys updated.

 ## Things to Note About ROS

 * ROS is an LGPL v2 licensed OS using drivers created from scratch.
 It may not work everywhere and it may not work on anything.
 Questions regarding anything else other than boot should be talked about in [ROS's forums](https://www.reactos.org/forum/)